Using Categorical Data to Secure Cloud Infrastructure

 As an example, one of the CloudTrail Insights events shows that API calls to create a network interface on EC2 increased over a period of time.
 But this event is neither new nor novel.
 Every EC2 instance allows the creation of up to 15 network interfaces, and each of these can have one or more separate IP addresses.
 This is necessary for deploying services with multiple SSL certificates, and for many other purposes.

 These types of false positives create two problems for security analysts.
 First, the additional volume of data forces extra work onto the analysts to recategorize and eliminate the false positives.
 Secondly, real events that may be detected are buried within the stream of mixed information, creating the problem of alert fatigue and missed events that define overworked security analysts.
-Using thatDot Anomaly Detector creates a limited and high confidence set of events, allowing analysts to identify, work, and resolve the most relevant events.
+Using thatDot Novelty Detector creates a limited and high confidence set of events, allowing analysts to identify, work, and resolve the most relevant events.
 To find what’s truly novel you will often need all of the context of an event.
-In this demonstration case, we’ve configured thatDot Anomaly Detector to focus on each users’ use of different operations on all services at various times of day.
+In this demonstration case, we’ve configured thatDot Novelty Detector to focus on each users’ use of different operations on all services at various times of day.
 This context is also crucial for skills-based routing—getting the incident information to the right team who can follow up with timely verification and remediation.

 Alert on What Matters

-Normally, you don’t watch Anomaly Detector in real time.
+Normally, you don’t watch Novelty Detector in real time.
 Your security monitoring system has integrations that alert you to the anomalies that you care about.
 In this example, we may set up a PagerDuty integration, with a score threshold to >0.99, so we were only notified for this urgent anomaly.
 For Slack, we set the threshold to >0.95, so we received six other observations of interest that we can tackle as our time permits.

 These benefits mean that a security analyst will focus on high-value, high likelihood, alerts, leading to a 10x increase in productivity.
 Good security analysts are hard to find, and their limited time and burnout common in the industry make it crucial to use their time wisely.

 thatDot’s categorical analysis delivers the capability to generate these high value, high confidence alerts, so that analysts can quickly find true anomalies, judge them for maliciousness, and filter out the noise. thatDot finds anomalies in a richer set of data including categorical values like usernames, hostnames, file paths, URLs, process names and more; not just numbers.
-Better tools for examing more kinds of data finds more true anomalies and filters out results that are unsurprising numeric outliers.
+Better tools for examining more kinds of data finds more true anomalies and filters out results that are unsurprising numeric outliers.
 In CloudTrail, other anomaly detection solutions miss the fact that raul’s account was used to try to access several new services because the context, the link between operation requests and a single user, went unexamined.
 This contextual awareness is the categorical difference.

 If you’d like to see this in action, or learn more from the team that is pioneering categorical analysis at thatDot, click here to schedule a demo.